About Hudson Heights

 It’s one of the best places for recent college graduates to find a place to live, according to Localize.city in 2019, which placed Upper Manhattan at the top of the list of all neighborhoods in New York.
 Only two other Manhattan areas made the top-ten list: the Upper East Side (No. 6), and Central Harlem (probably referring to Sugar Hill, at No. 9).

 In 2016, The New York Times profiled a neighborhood resident whose enthusiasm for living here centers on friends, family—and a larger apartment than he could find elsewhere in town.
 In 2014, The Times noted the growth in outstanding restaurants in Hudson Heights, as well as in Inwood and Lower WaHi.
-Two of them are recommended by editors of the Michelin Guide.
+Two of them were recommended by editors of the Michelin Guide.
 It also published a description of affordable apartments in the neighborhood, and included a batch of photo streetscapes that highlight the area.

 Three years earlier, The Wall Street Journal noted the neighborhood’s variety of restaurants and The Times wrote up our main street, West 181st, and the uphill climbs bicyclists have on our hills, while The New Yorker took a stroll of Uptown avenues to describe the changes in the neighborhood, both good and bad, since the 1950s.
 The people who live here come to love living here.